KA-Bezuidenhout/Skaak_REII313/README.md

-# Skaak_REII313
+# Chess-REII313
-Trying to pass REII313 by coding Chess
+Trying to pass REII 313 by Coding a Chess Game